Bernie Sanders Does Not Agree With Clinton That Trump Voters Are Racist ‘Deplorables’

 “Some people think the people who voted for Trump are racists and sexists and homophobes and deplorable folks.
 I don’t agree, because I’ve been there,” Sanders said at the event on Friday, March 31, organized by a group called Our Revolution, according to Newsweek.

 Our Revolution was formed soon after Sanders mounted a surprisingly vigorous challenge to Clinton in the 2016 Democratic primary, according to the Guardian.
-The group claims that it aims to create a “a Democratic party that is not a party of the liberal elite but of the working class of this country.”
+The group claims that it aims to create “a Democratic party that is not a party of the liberal elite but of the working class of this country.”

 Many Trump supporters also seized upon Clinton’s comment, with many adopting the label “deplorable” as an ironic gesture of defiance against Clinton and her supporters who accuse them of xenophobia and racism.